mansikatarey/SignLanguageDetectionWorkshop/README.md

 ## Steps to Build the Model

 ### 1. Data Collection
-- **Capture Hand Gestures**: Use OpenCV and MediaPipe to capture hand gestures through the webcam or load images/videos for training.
+- **Capture Hand Gestures**: Use OpenCV and MediaPipe to capture hand gestures through the webcam.
 - **Key Points Extraction**: MediaPipe is used to extract hand landmarks (key points) from each frame, representing the position and orientation of the hand.

 ### 2. Data Preprocessing